CarlosZBent/CarlosZBent/README.md

 ## Main areas I work on

-* I work both on the front-end and the back-end of web development
+* I work both front-end and the back-end.
+I just enjoy coding :)
 * I'm highly proficient using low-code and no-code tools like Zoho, Zapier, Typeform, Airtable, Skyvia, etc.

 ## Getting more personal